Skip to main content

 5. Make sure you only have a single entry and exit interface on your LAN segment.

-For more information on configuring your firewall to support the Meraki Cloud, please review this KB: Firewall Rules for Cloud Connectivity
+For more information on configuring your firewall to support the Meraki Cloud, review Upstream Firewall Rules for Cloud Connectivity.

 Cellular Failover Active